Appinventiv Call Button

 The newest wave of mature DevOps organizations uses AI and machine learning to optimize workflows—whether it’s predictive analytics to forecast build failures, chatbots assisting in incident management, or automated capacity planning.

-This integration of AI in DevOps maturity model accelerates innovation cycles and reduces operational overhead.
+This integration of AI in the DevOps maturity model accelerates innovation cycles and reduces operational overhead.

 5. Embedded Security (DevSecOps)